Global stocks ease as gloomy data takes shine off U.S. stimulus hopes

 China reported 103 COVID-19 cases on Friday.

-In currency markets, the U.S. dollar paused after three straight days of losses, though it was still on track for its biggest weekly loss since mid-December.
-The currency was flat on the day at 90.118.
+In currency markets, the U.S. dollar gained after three straight days of losses, though it was still on track for its biggest weekly loss since mid-December.
+The currency was slightly up on the day at 90.182.

 The Japanese yen was down around 0.1% against the dollar, at 103.63.